Likelihood ratio

 Likelihood ratio vs Sensitivity

-The likelihood ratio is defined as the probability of obtaining a positive test result in a patient with the disease divided by the probability of obtaining a positive test result in a patient without the disease1.
+The likelihood ratio is defined as the probability of obtaining a positive test result in a patient with the disease divided by the probability of obtaining a positive test result in a patient without the disease.

 References